Overview

 Chicago’s South and West sides are richly diverse neighborhoods whose residents have been acutely affected by shifts in both financial and political economies.
 Local grassroots organizations are working each day to solve problems created by systemic inequality such as food mirages and swamps, equal access to quality public education, environmental challenges, and health care, in order to provide authentic avenues to address grievances.
 Music and the arts have always been a means of expression as they often mirror the reality of life in these communities.

-The majority of participants’ time will be spent developing and implementing projects through a culturally relevant lens that incorporates the 5 pillars of Hip-Hop.
-They will receive hands-on experience in how music and culture influence identity, self-confidence in learning, and interpretation of the socio-political landscape around them.
+Students will work with local non-profit organizations to develop and implement projects through a culturally relevant lens that incorporates the 5 pillars of Hip-Hop.
+Students will receive hands-on experience in how music, the arts and culture influence identity, and interpret the socio-political landscape around them.
 These experiences will develop and strengthen Duke students’ abilities to:

 Community Partnership(s)